A Water Bear Story

 We’ve been collaborating with artists at Koros Design before, and they also helped us bringing Water Bear to life.
 “During the design process, I’ve realized that the structure of tardigrades fits perfectly with the inflatable technology: they are made up of segments, are capable of losing their water content and shrink (to suspend their metabolism), which can be achieved by deflating air,” says Péter Koros from Koros Design.
 “Technically, Water Bear is made of a hot-air balloon material and it has several air-chambers to reflect the natural structure of tardigrades.
 It turned out to be a funny, chubby in shape with cute clawed limbs, however, they are a grotesque warning of our endangered world.”

 Water Bear was installed at three light festivals to date with great success and feedback.
 “Water Bear being inflatable has its advantages: it travels well, it’s cheaper to transport, meaning that it can reach more people.
-We are also experimenting to visualize the hibernation phase – more on that later” says István.
+We are also experimenting with how to visualize the hibernation phase – more on that later,” says István.

 Water Bear has attracted a lot of interest internationally, and you’ll be able to view the installation at various light festival around the world.
 Due to the high interest, we are planning to reproduce the installation.
 After all, there are billions of them floating around!